Prison consultant: Practitioners

-Additional advice
+Advice

-In general, consultants will advise prison-bound clients to keep a low profile and avoid offending other inmates.
+In general, prison consultants will advise prison-bound clients to keep a low profile and avoid offending other inmates.
 Offenses can include joining a conversation without an invitation, asking personal questions without a proper cue, and taking liberties with the television (most fights take place in the TV room).

-Consultants can help navigate early-release programs and will recommend entry into a drug or alcohol rehab program.
-Federal prison consultants often educate clients regarding the Residential Drug Abuse Program, a 500 hour program which can reduce a federal sentence up to 12 months.
+Prison consultants can help navigate early-release programs and will recommend entry into a drug or alcohol rehab program.
+Federal prison consultants often educate clients regarding the Residential Drug Abuse Program, a 500-hour program which can reduce a federal sentence up to 12 months.

 Consultants may advise about Federal Bureau of Prisons employee personality types; how to defend one's self in a prison fight; and how best to avoid being raped, stabbed or beaten.

 Clients are warned to expect strip searches and to accept a complete loss of personal control to the guards.

-Commentary on infamous inmates

-Much news and discussion of prison consultants has centered on Bernard Madoff.
-Herbert Hoelter, who advised Madoff, says that Madoff's sentencing to the medium-security Federal Correctional Complex in Butner, North Carolina is appropriate because the facility is next door to a medical center, and if Madoff becomes eligible for transfer to a low-security prison, there is one within the same complex.
-Hoelter expects that a number of his other clients in Butner will take Madoff under their wing, saying "It's like a buddy system."
-He thinks Madoff's lengthy term "will give him credibility with other inmates."
-His advice to Madoff was "It’s a matter of keeping your space and having respect for other people".

-However, Steven Oberfest of The Prison Coach says Madoff enters prison at a disadvantage because the other prisoners know everything about him from the media, but he knows nothing about them.
-Oberfest calls Butner "a general, nasty, medium-security-type prison" and says Madoff needs to be careful of other inmates who might be paid by those he defrauded to intimidate or harm him.

-Similarly, Larry Levine of Wall Street Prison Consultants expects that someone will make a payment to another inmate's family, a dining-hall distraction will be created, and Madoff will be stabbed.

-Hoelter says convicted child molester Jerry Sandusky "is in for a tough, tough ride".
-Unlike Madoff, who lives among his fellow prisoners, Sandusky will likely have to spend the rest of his life in solitary confinement for his own safety.
-A similar high-profile child sex offender, John Geoghan, was targeted and murdered by a fellow inmate in 2003.
-Levine noted the significant dangers in prison for sex offenders.